AdobeDocs/analytics.pt-BR/help/analyze/report-builder/layout/c-filter-dimensions/t-most-popular-filtering.md

 Filtros de classificação e condicionais que você configura usando lógica booleana com expressões de pesquisa E/OU.

 Most Popular filters are expression filters that you configure using Boolean logic with AND/OR conditions, such as [!UICONTROL Page does not contain]*`<product name>`* with conditions or groups of conditions like [!UICONTROL Includes All], [!UICONTROL Includes Any], or [!UICONTROL Excludes All].
-[Você pode salvar](../../../../analyze/report-builder/layout/c-filter-dimensions/saved-filters.md#concept_562AC2C5628247909FBA5E1867BB6AE5) essas expressões para outra solicitação nessa pasta de trabalho ou em outras pastas de trabalho.
+You can [save](../../../../analyze/report-builder/layout/c-filter-dimensions/saved-filters.md#concept_562AC2C5628247909FBA5E1867BB6AE5) these expressions for other request in this workbook, or in other workbooks.

 **Para criar um filtro mais popular**